Bloodbat/SanguineMutants/README.md

   - ### Contextus

     A polyphonic, multipurpose macro oscillator based on the Renaissance alternative firmware for MI's Braids.
 Exposes every control.

+- ### Scalaria

+  A polyphonic Moog inspired low-pass ladder filter from the original Symbiote firmware for MI's Warps.

 - ### Velamina